 I’m an autistic artist living and working in Santa Fe, New Mexico.

-Color is at the heart of my process.
-Synesthesia shapes how I perceive and create, lending me a heightened sensitivity to sound and visual associations.
-My work interprets hue and pigment as though they were sonic experiences– exploring how color can behave like a note, a chord, or a rhythmic pattern.
-Through form, repetition, and subtle shifts, I examine how tonal narratives accumulate and evolve– how they disrupt, how they soothe, how they manifest internally.
+I have a bachelor’s degree in music, and am a self-taught visual artist.
+Synesthesia shapes how I perceive and create, lending me a keen sensitivity to sound and visual associations.
+My paintings interpret color as a sonic experience– exploring how hue and pigment can behave like harmonic structures and rhythmic patterns.
+Through form, repetition, and improvisation, I examine how tonal narratives accumulate and evolve– and how they manifest psychologically.